AA5 – Variational Problems in Data-Driven Applications

 Description

-We aim to train neural networks (NNs) using a multilevel strategies, which could be interpreted as a supervised learning problem.
+The motivation of this work is to train neural networks (NNs) using a multilevel strategies, which could be interpreted as a supervised learning problem.
 We need to find the optimal parameters of the neural networks based on a given dataset.
 And here, a successful training implies the model has the capability to accurately predict unseen data, i.e. the data not contained in the dataset.
 And the objective function of our optimization problem could be written as a least squares problem subject to the parameters of NNs or the other loss function.
 To get the (approximated) optimal solution, the objective function is approximated by the regularised Taylor model at each iteration of the standard method, and the minimisation of the loss function represents the major cost per iteration of the methods, which crucially depends on the dimension of the problem.
 Even we just consider the neural networks with only one hidden layer with r nodes, there will be 3r+1 unknown totally, which means if we choose r is a bit large, then it will be quite expensive to minimise the objective function.
 Hence, we want to reduce this cost by exploiting the multilevel strategies.
 So we reduce the number of nodes in a neural network based on some coarsening standard, and solve the problem in a small dimension, then we prolongate it back.
 Start with one-hidden-layer neural network and extend it into deep neural network.
-But still, we aim to use the multilevel strategies in width rather than in depth.
+On the other hand, we aim to use the multilevel strategies in width rather than in depth.

 Related Publications